cassiePython/cddfm3d/README.md

 python extract_gt.py ../stylegan2-pytorch/Images
 ```

 Once finished, you will acquire the 'params.pkl' file.
-Then estimate the landmarks using dlib and split traning and testing datasets:
+Then estimate the landmarks using dlib and split traning and testing datasets.
+Please download the dlib landmark predictor from [here](https://drive.google.com/file/d/1wDnffHOuoXB8B33R2y7ZQCU7IfVMxIVx/view?usp=sharing) and place it into the 'sample_dataset' directory.

 ```
 mv stylegan2-pytorch/Images sample_dataset/